DiloWagner/microservices-node-stack/README.md

 Complete environment for Docker and Docker Compose container development for services initialization abstraction.

-It also has the functionality of including shortcuts in **bash**(terminal command interpreter) to facilitate the execution of commands present in the containers, directly in the terminal of the host host.
+It also has the functionality of including shortcuts in **bash**(terminal command interpreter) to facilitate the execution of commands present in the containers, directly in the terminal of the host.
 This allows you to perform some commands like **npm, mongo, etc.** transparently and out of the container.

 ## Funcionality